dpastling/plethora/README.md

 describes the main steps in a little more detail.
 The scripts for processing the 1000 Genomes data can be found in the `code/1000genomes` folder.
 These scripts are for submitting jobs to the LSF job queuing system for parallelizing the processing of multiple samples.
-These scripts can be modified for submitting to other job queuing systems such as PBS or Slurm.
+These scripts can be modified for use with other job queuing systems (such as PBS or Slurm).
 Alternatively the scripts in the main `code` folder can be run individually without a job scheduler as described above.

 If everything has been configured correctly, you should be able to process the